glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 information requested and take all the actions directed.
 The goal is to produce a PR that is ready-to-go and need only be merged once approved.

-* Document details about the change and/or link to any existing documents with that information.
+#### Document details about the change and/or link to any existing documents with that information.

-  **insert detail here**
+> *insert detail here*

-* Test the change in appropriate development environment
+#### Test the change in appropriate development environment

-  **insert any notes about testing here or ignore this if there is nothing to know**
+> *insert any notes about testing here or ignore this if there is nothing to know*

-* List the intended audience for the change.
+#### List the intended audience for the change.

-  **insert audience for change**
+> *insert audience for change*

-* List the applications that will be affected by this change.
+#### List the applications that will be affected by this change.

-  **applications affected go here"
+> *applications affected go here*

-* Provide the date the change is intended to be deployed.
+#### Provide the date the change is intended to be deployed.

-  **date of intended depolyment goes here**
+> *date of intended deployment goes here*

-* Notify the appropriate audiences of the change and the timing of deployment.
+#### Notify the appropriate audiences of the change and the timing of deployment.

-  **Acknowledge that this has been done or provide appropriate detail**
+> *Acknowledge that this has been done or provide appropriate detail*

-* List any known security impacts or risks associated with this change.
+#### List any known security impacts or risks associated with this change.

-  **List of security impacts/concerns go here**
+> *List of security impacts/concerns go here*

-* If and ONLY if this change cannot be rolled back with a simple 'git revert', document the rollback procedures.
+#### If and ONLY if this change cannot be rolled back with a simple 'git revert', document the rollback procedures.

+---

 ## Approver Section